archay0/bpmnMATLAB/README.md

 - Database Toolbox (for database connections)
 - XML Toolbox (for XML handling)

+## Project Status & Implementation Roadmap

+The project is in an advanced state with many features implemented.
+This section outlines what's currently working and what's still planned.

+### Current Status (April 2025)

+- **Core functionality**: The basic BPMN generation framework is fully functional and can generate valid BPMN 2.0 XML files.
+- **Database connectivity**: MySQL and PostgreSQL database connectors are implemented and tested.
+- **MATLAB Compiler compatibility**: The code has been optimized for use with MATLAB Compiler.
+- **Examples**: Basic and complex examples are available to demonstrate functionality.
+- **Documentation**: Database schema and compatibility guides are available.

+### Implementation Progress

+#### Completed Features:
+- Full implementation of basic BPMN elements (events, activities, gateways)
+- Database integration with support for multiple database systems
+- Sequence flow and message flow generation
+- Data object and data store support
+- Pools and lanes with proper nesting
+- MATLAB Compiler compatibility

+#### In Progress:
+- Validation of BPMN structural integrity
+- Advanced layout algorithms
+- Visualization export options

+#### Planned Features (Priority Order):
+1. SVG/PNG export functionality
+2. Import from existing BPMN files
+3. Additional gateway types (Parallel Event-based)
+4. Group artifacts
+5. Advanced BPMN features (Correlation, Conversations, Choreographies)
+6. Style management (colors, fonts, custom icons)

 ## Comprehensive BPMN Generation Checklist

 To create a database-to-BPMN generator capable of handling any complexity, we need to implement the following functionalities: